micro-manager/pymmcore/maintainer-notes.md

   - Future versions of MMCore (once Visual Studio 2010 support is dropped) will drop the Boost requirement.

+- Swig.
+  - Swig 1.x generates code that is no longer compatible with Python 3.x.
-- Swig 2.x should be used for now and must be on the path when running `setup.py`.
+  - Swig 4.x should be used.

 Building Boost on Windows
 -------------------------

-For the libraries we need, the build is extremely quick.
+For the few libraries we need, the build is extremely quick.

 - Download Boost 1.72.0 source code
-- Run the following in _x64 Native Tools Command Prompt for VS 2019_:
+- Run the following in _VS2015 x64 Native Tools Command Prompt_ (but note that even then `b2` will use the newest MSVC by default, so `toolset` must be specified explicitly if multiple VS versions are installed):
 ```
 cd C:\local\boost_1_72_0
 bootstrap
-b2 --with-system --with-thread --with-date_time link=static runtime-link=shared
+b2 --with-system --with-thread --with-date_time link=static runtime-link=shared toolset=msvc-14.0
 ```
 - The above command builds both 32- and 64-bit versions, against both the Debug and Release MSVC runtimes.